HackTricks-wiki/hacktricks/generic-methodologies-and-resources/phishing-methodology/phishing-documents.md

 ### NTLM Relay

-Don't forget that you cannot only steal the hash or the authentication, but also **perform NTLM relay attacks**:
+Don't forget that you cannot only steal the hash or the authentication but also **perform NTLM relay attacks**:

 * [**NTLM Relay attacks**](../pentesting-network/spoofing-llmnr-nbt-ns-mdns-dns-and-wpad-and-relay-attacks.md#ntml-relay-attack)****
 * ****[**AD CS ESC8 (NTLM relay to certificates)**](../../windows-hardening/active-directory-methodology/ad-certificates/domain-escalation.md#ntlm-relay-to-ad-cs-http-endpoints-esc8)****